What is a Sound Spectrum?

 Your computer probably has the hardware to do this already

-it in a user-friendly format.
+it in 'real time' (i.e. after a brief delay).
 If how have these, you can learn

 a lot about spectra by singing sustained notes (or playing